yugedata/Options_Data_Science/README.md

 b) run token_refresh.py to produce the td_state.json credentials file

 c) Before mining, SQLite files must be made locally.

-1--- go to the bottom of the file uncomment make_sqlite_table('calls') 2---                                        make_sqlite_table('puts')
-3--- comment the main() on the last line
+   i. go to the bottom of the file uncomment make_sqlite_table('calls') ii. make_sqlite_table('puts') iii. comment the main() on the last line iv. run mine.py
-4--- run mine.py

-The tables created for puts and calls are based off the wanted and unwanted                     columns.
-They are hard coded into arrays (wanted_columns & unwanted_columns)                     at the top of the file.
-To create tables with different columns move the                          column name from one array to the other, all must be accounted for in both                        lists.
+The tables created for puts and calls are based off the wanted and unwanted
+columns.
+They are hard coded into arrays (wanted_columns & unwanted_columns)
+at the top of the file.
+To create tables with different columns move the
+column name from one array to the other, all must be accounted for in both
+lists.

 d) Options.db should have been created in your directory with 2 Tables